Posted by Stephen Altrogge

 This means being responsive to their needs, consistent with your services, and engaging in your interactions.

 If you are in the early stages of developing your business, devote plenty of resources to ensuring quality, accuracy, and professionalism.

 If you’re already at that high-quality level, do everything you can to maintain it, and find new ways to enhance the client experience.
 Don’t be afraid to tout the many satisfied customers you have.

 If you’ve experienced tough times and your business’ satisfaction ratings are less than stellar, don’t get discouraged.
-Focus on core values and the basics of your business, and you can reverse past negative experiences.
+Focus on core values and the basics of your business, and you can reverse past negative reviews and experiences.
 Redemptive referrals are quite powerful in their own right.

 Regardless of where you find yourself in the evolution of your business, a focus on quality is the foundation of a strong referral network.